Please click here to see Frequently Asked Questions

 You will not be entitled to an ACL remedy where you simply change your mind, or if the specific defect was brought to your attention before you purchased the product.

-Samsung requires a proof of purchase to verify that you purchased the faulty product and to confirm the price that you paid for the product.
+Samsung requires a proof of purchase to verify that you purchased the product, to confirm the price that you paid for the product and the date of purchase.

 This information is important to ensure that you receive the ACL remedy to which you are entitled.